Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Introduction

-\paragraph{Convergence of graph Laplacians.} The convergence of fixed-bandwidth graph Laplacians has been extensively studied \cite{hein2005graphs, coifman2006diffusion, singer2006graph, hein2007graph, belkin2008towards,singer2017spectral,garcia2020error, dunson2021spectral,calder2022improved,calder2022lipschitz,cheng2022eigen}.
-The seminal work of Diffusion Map \cite{coifman2006diffusion} showed the convergence of the continuous kernel integral operator to the limiting manifold Laplacian where the approximation error is $O(\epsilon)$, and $\epsilon$ is the kernel bandwidth.
-Considering discrete graph Laplacian matrix constructed from $N$ i.i.d. samples, \cite{singer2006graph} demonstrated the point-wise convergence of the graph Laplacian at the rate of $O(N^{-2/(d+6)})$.
+\paragraph{Convergence of graph Laplacians.} The convergence of fixed-bandwidth graph Laplacians has been extensively studied dating back to the 2000s \cite{hein2005graphs, coifman2006diffusion, singer2006graph, hein2007graph, belkin2008towards}.
+The seminal work of Diffusion Map \cite{coifman2006diffusion} showed the convergence of the continuous kernel integral operator to the limiting manifold Laplacian.
+Considering graph Laplacians constructed from $N$ i.i.d. samples using a fixed-bandwidth kernel, \cite{singer2006graph} established pointwise convergence at the rate $O(N^{-2/(d+6)})$.
 The same convergence rate was extended to the connection Laplacian in \cite{singer2017spectral}.
-In addition to point-wise convergence, spectral convergence (eigen-convergence), namely the convergence of eigenvalues and eigenvectors of graph Laplacians to the spectra of limiting manifold operators has also been analyzed in the literature \cite{singer2017spectral,dunson2021spectral,garcia2020error, calder2022improved,calder2022lipschitz,cheng2022eigen}, dating back to the study of Laplacian Eigenmap \cite{belkin2008towards}.
-Considering compactly supported kernel, \cite{calder2022improved} showed the spectral convergence rate of $O(N^{-1/(d+4)})$, up to a log factor.
-Using Gaussian kernel, \cite{cheng2022eigen} showed a spectral convergence rate of $O(N^{-2/(d+6)})$, up to a log factor.
-The $\infty$-norm convergence rate of eigenvectors was proved in \cite{dunson2021spectral,calder2022lipschitz}.
+The present work considers adaptive bandwidths determined by empirical $k$NN distances and establishes the same rate of graph Laplacian pointwise convergence, despite the additional estimation error and statistical dependence introduced by the $k$NN bandwidth.
+In addition to point-wise convergence, spectral convergence (eigen-convergence), namely the convergence of eigenvalues and eigenvectors of graph Laplacians to the spectra of limiting manifold operators has also been analyzed in the literature \cite{singer2017spectral,dunson2021spectral,garcia2020error, calder2022improved,calder2022lipschitz,cheng2022eigen}.
+We discuss the pointwise convergence and eigen-convergence in more detail in Section \ref{subsec:eigen-rate}.